PDO Mono Threads Sydney

 It is recommended to avoid any heat-based treatments such as laser, IPL, RF and focused ultrasound HIFU therapy in treatment areas for at least three months.
 These may dissolve the threads and reduce the effectiveness of the treatment.

-How the mono threading procedure is tailored to you
+How the mono threading in Sydney is tailored to you

 The amount of time that the treatment takes is influenced by the area of the body which is receiving it, but generally it takes between 30-60 minutes to complete.
 The same applies for its price.
 There are also different levels of thickness and texture of the mono thread needles which are involved in the process.